martinluther30/customer-churn-analysis/README.md

-# customer-churn-analysis
+# Customer-churn-analysis
-Customer churn analysis and prediction using a telecom subscription data.
+Customer churn analysis and prediction using telecom subscription data.
 Customer Churn Analysis & Prediction
 Overview

 Customer churn is a major challenge for subscription-based businesses such as telecom companies.
-This project analyzes customer behavior to identify the key drivers of churn and build a predictive model to help businesses proactively retain customers.
+This project analyses customer behaviour to identify the key drivers of churn and build a predictive model to help businesses proactively retain customers.

-The dataset contains 7,000+ telecom customers with information about services, contracts, billing behavior, and churn status.
+The dataset contains 7,000+ telecom customers with information about services, contracts, billing behaviour, and churn status.

-Key Findings
+Key Findings:

 Contract Type

 Customers on month-to-month contracts show the highest churn rate (43%), compared to 11% for one-year contracts and only 3% for two-year contracts.

 Customer Tenure

-Nearly 48% of customers in their first year churn, while churn drops significantly after two years.
+Nearly 48% of customers churn in their first year, while churn drops significantly after two years.

 Tech Support